khris78/osmcamera/README.md

 4. Set up the application on the apache server.

 * enter the www directory, and copy the config.php.example file to config.php.
 Edit it to set up the values you wish.
 * get the Jacob Toye's IconLabel plugin for Leaflet.
-It can be downloaded from https://github.com/jacobtoye.
-(Note : I don't distribute it, as I didn't find under which licence it is released).
+You can download Icon.Label.css and Icon.Label.js from https://github.com/jacobtoye/Leaflet.iconlabel/tree/master/src (Note : I don't distribute it, as I didn't find under which licence it is released).
-* If no other application is installed on your Apache server, you may simply copy the www directory content to your /var/www directory.
+* If no other application is installed on your Apache server, you may simply copy the www directory content to your /var/www directory (and remove the pre-existing index.html from that directory).
 In any other case you may declare a virtual host.
 Here is the virtual host definition I use :
 `<VirtualHost *:80>`
 `	ServerAdmin contact@osmcamera.tk`
 `        ServerName www.osmcamera.tk`